 BOCES is required to contribute member and employer contributions to PERA at a rate set by statute.
 The contribution requirements or plan members and BOCES are established under Title 24, Article 51, Part 4 of the CRS, as amended.
 The contribution rate for members is 8.0 percent and for BOCES, it is 10.15 percent of covered salary.
-A portion of BOCES contribution (1.02 percent of covered salary) is allocated to the Health Care Trust Fund.
-BOCES is also required to pay an amortization equalization disbursement (AED) equal to 2.20 percent of the total payroll for the calendar year 2010 (1.80 percent of total payroll for the calendar year 2009 and 1.40 percent of total payroll of the calendar year 2008).
-Additionally, BOCES is required to pay a supplemental amortization equalization disbursement (SAED) equal to 1.50 percent of the total payroll for the calendar year 2010.
-If BOCES rehires a PERA retiree as an employee or under any other work arrangement, it is required to report and pay employer contributions (including the AED and SAED) on the amounts paid for the retiree; however, no member contributions are required.
-For the years ending June 30, 2008, 2009 and 2010, BOCES employer contributions to the SDTF were \$51,842, \$52,060 and \$32,457, respectively, equal to the required contributions for each year.
+A portion of BOCES' contribution (1.02 percent of covered salary) is allocated to the Health Care Trust Fund.
+BOCES is also required to pay an amortization equalization disbursement (AED) equal to 3 percent of the total payroll for the calendar year 2012 (2.60 percent of total payroll for the calendar year 2011 and 2.20 percent of total payroll of the calendar year 2010).
+Additionally, BOCES is required to pay a supplemental amortization equalization disbursement (SAED) equal to 2.50 percent of the total payroll for the calendar year 2012.
+If BOCES rehires a PERA retiree as an employee or under any other work arrangement, it is required to report and pay employer contributions (including the AED and SAED) on the amounts paid for the retiree; however, no member contributions to the SDTF were \$32,457, \$38,445 and \$37,010, respectively, equal to the required contributions for each year.

-NOTE 5 - VOLUNTARY TAX-DEFERRED RETIREMENT PLANS
+NOTE 6 - VOLUNTARY TAX-DEFERRED RETIREMENT PLANS

 Beginning on January 1, 2001, the Matchmaker Program established a State match for PERA member's voluntary contributions to tax-deferred retirement plans.
 For calendar years 2001 and 2002, the match was 100 percent of up to three percent of the employee's gross covered wages paid during the month.
 For calendar year 2003, the match was 100 percent of up to two percent of the employee's gross covered wages paid during the month.
+For calendar year 2004, the match was 100 percent of up to one percent of employee's gross covered wages paid during the month.
 For calendar year 2004 through May 31, 2004, the match was 100 percent of up to one percent of employee's gross covered wages paid during the month.
 The PERA Board set the level of the match with 2 percent of gross salary plus fifty percent of any reduction in the overall contribution rate due to overfunding of the pension plan available for the match.
 While the plan was not overfunded in the current year, the maximum one-year change in the match rate is statutorily limited to one percent, and therefore, the match changed from two percent to one percent on January 1, 2004.
 Legislation passed in the 2004 session of the General Assembly terminated the match for pay periods ending after May 31, 2004.
 The match will resume when actuarial value of the defined benefit plan assets are one hundred ten percent of actuarially accrued plan liabilities.